-Rezoning Checklist (Submittal Require ements) To be completed by Applicant To be completed by staff General Requirements - General Use or Conditional Use Rezoning Yes N/A Yes No N/A I have referenced this Rezoning Checklist and by using this as a guide, it will ensure that I receive a complete and thorough first review by the City of Raleigh 2.
-Pre-application conference.
-3. Neighborhood meeting notice and report 4.
-Rezoning application review fee (see Fee Guide for rates).
-Completed application submitted through Permit and Development Portal 6.
-Completed Comprehensive Plan consistency analysis 7.
-Completed response to the urban design guidelines 8.
-Two sets of stamped envelopes addressed to all property owners of area to be rezoned and properties with 500 feet of area to be rezoned.
-9. Trip generation study 10.
-Traffic impact analysis For properties requesting a Conditional Use District: • 11.
-Completed zoning conditions, signed by property owner(s).
-If applicable, see page 11: • 12.
-Proof of Power of Attorney or Owner Affidavit.
-For properties requesting a Planned Development or Campus District : 13.
-Master plan (see Master Plan submittal requirements).
-For properties requesting a text change to zoning conditions: 14.
-Redline copy of zoning conditions with proposed changes.
-15. Proposed conditions signed by property owner(s).
+Rezoning Checklist (Submittal Requirements) To be completed by Applicant To be completed by staff General Requirements - General Use or Conditional Use Rezoning Yes N/A Yes No N/A I have referenced this Rezoning Checklist and by using this as a guide, it will ensure that I receive a complete and thorough first review by the City of Raleigh 2.
+Pre-application conference. $\checkmark$ 3.
+Neighborhood meeting notice and report $\checkmark$ 4.
+Rezoning application review fee (see Fee Guide for rates). $\checkmark$ 5.
+Completed application submitted through Permit and Development Portal $\checkmark$ 6.
+Completed Comprehensive Plan consistency analysis $\checkmark$ 7.
+Completed response to the urban design guidelines $\checkmark$ 8.
+Two sets of stamped envelopes addressed to all property owners and tenants of the rezoning site(s) and within 500 feet of area to be rezoned. $\checkmark$ 9.
+Trip generation study $\checkmark$ 10.
+Traffic impact analysis $\checkmark$ For properties requesting a Conditional Use District: 11.
+Completed zoning conditions, signed by property owner(s). $\checkmark$ If applicable, see page 11: 12.
+Proof of Power of Attorney or Owner Affidavit. $\checkmark$ For properties requesting a Planned Development or Campus District: 13.
+Master plan (see Master Plan submittal requirements). $\checkmark$ For properties requesting a text change to zoning conditions: 14.
+Redline copy of zoning conditions with proposed changes. $\checkmark$ 15.
+Proposed conditions signed by property owner(s). $\checkmark$